- ABOUT US

-God is holy, and we are to honor that holiness in the way we treat the things of God, and more specifically, God’s word by living our lives in accordance to it.
+God is holy, and we are to honor that holiness in the way we treat the things of God, and more specifically, God’s word by living our lives in accordance with it.

-What I see is that we can do all sorts of stuff to show our love for God, religious stuff, but if we are not doing it according to God’s way as outlined in God’s word, then it’s all for not.
+What I see is that we can do all sorts of religious stuff to show our love for God, but if we are not doing it according to God’s way as outlined in His word, then it’s all for not.